space-nuko/sd-webui-utilities/README.md

   + Can also pass `--if some_other_tag` to only add the tag if `some_other_tag` is already present in the caption.
 - `remove` - Removes one or more tags from all caption files in a folder.
 - `replace` - Replaces one tag with another tag in all caption files.
-- `move_to_front` - Moves the specified tags to the front of all caption files, if present.
+- `move_to_front` - Moves the specified tags to the front of all caption files, if present, for use with the `keep_tokens` feature of model finetuners.
 You can pass multiple tags and they will be ordered correctly at the front of each tag list.
 - `move_categories_to_front` - Moves the tags with the specified Danbooru tag categories to the front of all caption files.
   + For example, you can run `move_categories_to_front /path/to/dataset artist character`, and you will find tags will be ordered to the front like `ke-ta, komeiji koishi, komeiji satori`.
   + Depends on the file [danbooru.csv](https://github.com/arenatemp/sd-tagging-helper/blob/master/danbooru.csv)